-Hope you enjoyed last weeks topic: Monday October 31st 2016: Hair Type That Benefit from Razor Cuts
+Hope you enjoyed last weeks topic: Monday: Haircuts That Benefit From A Razor

 Let’s go over the good and bad about razor cuts.
 Who should get them, who should not.
 Razor cuts have grown in popularity as the long straight styles have returned to fashion.
 They are excellent for creating soft-looking straight styles, adding texture and shaping the hair into smooth layered styles.